 232 BC: Asoka dies; shortly after, the decline of the Mauryan empire sets in

-Urban civilization first appeared in ancent India with the Indus Valley civilization in the early third millennium BC, in what is today Pakistan and north-west India.
-This was contemporary with other early civilizations of the ancient world, in Mesopotamia and Ancient Egypt, and is one of the earlist civilizations in world history.
+Urban civilization first appeared in ancient India with the Indus Valley civilization in the early third millennium BC, in what is today Pakistan and north-west India.
+This was contemporary with other early civilizations of the ancient world, in Mesopotamia and Ancient Egypt, and is one of the earliest civilizations in world history.
 It is famous for its large and well-planned cities.

 The Indus Valley civilization vanished in the mid-2nd millennium BC.
 In the following thousand years, a people known as the Aryans, speaking an Indo-European language, moved into northern India from central Asia.
 They came into India as pastoral, semi-nomadic tribes led by warrior chieftains.
 Over time, they settled down as rulers over the native Dravidian populations they found there, and formed tribal kingdoms.